slatedocs/slate/source/includes/stackpath/_instances.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instance?workloadId=:workloadId</code>

-Retrieve a list of all workload instance in a given [environment](#administration-environments) for a given workload id.
+Retrieve a list of all workload instance in a given [environment](#administration-environments) for a given workload ID.

 Query Params | &nbsp;
 ---- | -----------